After a late morning start, Peter and I walked to the Jewish Museum in Prague.

 Old Jewish Cemetery

 As far as cemeteries go, the Old Jewish Cemetery is tiny but has a lot of graves.
-It is estimated that 12,000 tombstones are presently visible but up to seven times that number (84,000) are buried in the cemetery (in layers of tombs).
+It is estimated that 12,000 tombstones are presently visible but up to seven times that number (84,000) is buried in the cemetery (in layers of tombs).
 The tombstones are very packed together and some are even sandwiched right next to each other like the layers of an Oreo cookie.
 It felt wrong to stare but I could not stop staring.

 The Pinkas Synagogue is now a memorial to the Jews of Bohemia and Moravia who perished at the hands of Nazis.
 The names and personal data of the victims are written on the walls in very tiny print.
 There were many walls with many names, about 80,000 names.
 The walls are an intense visual of how many people in the region lost their lives; not as intense as the shoes of the victims at the Holocaust Museum in Washington, DC, USA but still pretty intense.